If you won the lottery and left your job tomorrow, could your org pick up where you left off?

 2. It’s the bridge between your work and the organization.

-My team may not understand exactly how fields work in Salesforce, or even where to find them.
-And probably best to keep it that way!
+My team may not understand how fields & objects work in Salesforce, or even where to find them.
+And probably best to keep it that way – at least to some extent!

-3. It’s intellectual property that, ethically speaking, can’t just live in your brain.
+3. It’s intellectual property that shouldn’t just live in your brain.

 None of us should relish the idea of being the sole owners for our work.
-Whether we’re documenting a thank-you letter process or a 5-year strategic plan, those contributions belong to our orgs.
+Whether we’re documenting a thank-you letter process or a 5-year strategic plan, those contributions belong to our orgs…even if no one asks you to document any of it.

 That means it’s our ethical responsibility to package that knowledge in a way that our orgs can really own.
 Otherwise, we’re neglecting a major part of the job.